 12. Delivery of Works

-12.1 Works should be delivered on a day and between times specified by the Exhibition Administrator.
+12.1 Works should be delivered to the galleryon a day and between times specified by the Exhibition Administrator.
 On arrival at the gallery Works should be unwrapped and any packing materials must be taken away.
 The delivery sheet must be signed.